kingdomkind/Pythagoras/README.md

 speechRecognition
 PyAudio

-You cannot redistribute this file or modify it without specific permission from the owner
+You cannot distribute this file modified or unmodified.
+You can modify the file specific to personal use only.
+If you wish to make a modified file publicly avaivable, contact me and i may put it on this github page.